-Some younger fans might only recognise Manchester City from the past decade.
-The truth is, they’ve been doing the business for much longer than that, and their fans have stuck by them through thick and thin.
-Of course, that makes the past 10 years all the more special.
+Some younger fans may only recognise Manchester City shirts from the past decade.
+But the truth is, they’ve been doing the business for much longer than that.

 No history?
-Ahem, this definitely looks like history to us...
+Erm, this definitely looks like history to us...

 Manchester City Kit History: Every Title-Winning Home Shirt